oVirt/ovirt-site/source/vdsm/on-ubuntu.html.md

 **Workaround**: use /usr/sbin/sudo -u vdsm to start respawn in the init script instead of start respawn directly

+The killproc() function in /etc/init.d/functions supports "-d delay" option, /lib/lsb/init-functions does not.

+**Workaround**: delete "-d" option from all invocation of killproc() in vdsmd.init.in.

 *   Some functions namely "success" and "failure" do not exist in /lib/lsb/init-functions

 **Workaround**: write empty "success" and "failure" functions in vdsmd.init.